 Tri Holistic Nutrition incorporates a variety of take-home testing kits to help further assess your nutrition and health status.
 Recommendations for stool, blood, saliva and/or urine testing are made, depending on your symptoms and needs.
 While testing is not required, it can be helpful in exploring underlying issues that may be affecting your symptoms.

+The foods you eat may be impacting your health in more ways that you know.
 Food sensitivities can occur at any age, triggering many different symptoms and contributing to a variety of disorders including but not limited to:

 - Inflammatory bowel disease